-- o diplomatic developments,

-- o decisions of international lending organizations,

-- o regional tensions,

-- o currency repatriation restrictions,

-- o foreign exchange fluctuations,

-- an undeveloped system of commercial laws, including laws on real estate titles and mortgages, and a relatively untested judicial system, - o an evolving taxation system subject to constant changes which may be applied retroactively and subject to varying interpretations by tax authorities which may not coincide with that of management and can result in assessments of additional taxes, penalties and interest, which can be significant, and - o other legal developments and, in particular, the risks of expropriation, nationalization and confiscation of assets and changes in legislation relating to foreign ownership.
+- o diplomatic developments, - o decisions of international lending organizations, - o regional tensions, - o currency repatriation restrictions, - o foreign exchange fluctuations, - o an undeveloped system of commercial laws, including laws on real estate titles and mortgages, and a relatively untested judicial system, - o an evolving taxation system subject to constant changes which may be applied retroactively and subject to varying interpretations by tax authorities which may not coincide with that of management and can result in assessments of additional taxes, penalties and interest, which can be significant, and - o other legal developments and, in particular, the risks of expropriation, nationalization and confiscation of assets and changes in legislation relating to foreign ownership.

 As a result of the recent economic difficulties in the Russian economy, New Valley took a charge of \$11.6 million in 1999 for a permanent impairment in the value of the site for the proposed Ducat Place III office building and related goodwill.
 The uncertainties in Russia may also impair New Valley's ability to complete planned financing and investing activities.
 The development of the Russian properties will require significant amounts of debt and other financing.
-In acquiring its interest in the Kremlin sites, New Valley agreed with the City of Moscow to invest an additional \$22 million by May 2000 in the development of the property.
-In April 2000, Western Realty Repin arranged short-term financing to fund the investment.
-Under the terms of the investment, New Valley is required to use this financing amount to make construction expenditures on the site by June 2002.
+In acquiring its interest in the Kremlin sites, BrookeMil Ltd., a wholly-owned subsidiary of New Valley, agreed with the City of Moscow to invest an additional \$22 million by May 2000 in the development of the property.
+In April 2000, one of New Valley's joint ventures with Apollo, Western Realty Repin, arranged short-term financing to fund the investment.
+Under the terms of the investment, BrookeMil is required to use this financing amount to make construction expenditures on the site by June 2002.
 Failure to make the expenditures could result in the forfeiture of a 34.8% interest in one of the sites.
 New Valley is considering potential financing alternatives on behalf of the joint ventures.
 However, given the recent economic turmoil in Russia, there is a risk that financing will not be available on acceptable terms.
 Failure to obtain sufficient capital for the projects would force the joint ventures to curtail or delay their projects.

-NEW VALLEY'S POTENTIAL INVESTMENTS ARE UNIDENTIFIED AND MAY NOT SUCCEED
+VECTOR'S AND NEW VALLEY'S POTENTIAL INVESTMENTS ARE UNIDENTIFIED AND MAY NOT SUCCEED

-New Valley currently holds a significant amount of marketable securities and cash not committed to any specific investments.
+Vector and New Valley currently hold a significant amount of marketable securities and cash not committed to any specific investments.
 This subjects you to increased risk and uncertainty because you will not be able to evaluate how this cash will be invested and the economic merits of particular investments.
 There may be substantial delay in locating suitable investment opportunities.
-In addition, New Valley may lack relevant management experience in the areas in which New Valley may invest.
-There is a risk that New Valley will fail in targeting, consummating or effectively managing any of these investments.
+In addition, Vector and New Valley may lack relevant management experience in the areas in which they may invest.
+There is a risk that Vector and New Valley will fail in targeting, consummating or effectively managing any of these investments.